Lurker00/PhoneBook/README.md

 ### Touchscreen

 I failed to see it working neither with Windows, nor with Android.
 The touchscreen by itself is good: touching the left bottom corner with any device connected, shows on-screen controls for display brightness/contrast and sound volume.

-It looks like touches are not forwarded to the connected devices at all.
+It works under Linux, which means, there should be a way to make it working under Windows as well.
+Android is a different case...

 ### Android application